9 Ways Hard Money Loans Will Help you Build A Profitable Commercial Real Estate Portfolio

 6. Avoid the Limitation of Cash-based Investing

-Hard money loans hold the key to expanding your commercial real estate portfolio without being limited to the amount of personal savings or property collateral that you can raise.
 If anything, one of the rookie mistakes that new commercial property investors make is opting to self-finance their first projects instead of leveraging the usefulness of hard money loans.
-Remember that when you decide to self-finance a venture, the scale and size of the project is immediately limited to the extent of disposable cash resources that you have.

-On the other hand, hard money loans allow you to go above and beyond the realm and limitation pegged by your personal savings.
-In fact, successful and shrewd commercial property investors will rarely use their cash/savings to expand and grow their investment portfolios.
-Instead, they take advantage of the fact that you can use hard money loans to buy into multiple projects at a go, thereby improving one’s ROI margin significantly, and still hold on to their cash.
+On the other hand, hard money loans allow you to go above and beyond the realm and limitations pegged by your savings.
+Thriving and shrewd commercial property investors rarely use their cash/savings to expand and grow their investment portfolios.

 7. Employ the Versatility of Hard Money Loans to Buy Into Distressed Property

 The problem typically comes in when a commercial real estate investor cannot raise cash as fast as the repossessing instructions require it.
-Bear in mind that the lending institution dealing with the distressed property; their primary goal is to recoup their loss ( and not to make a profit from the sale. ) This opens up a rare opportunity of acquiring prime assets at a highly discounted price.
-And in line with this, some hard money lenders have tailor-made same-day loans specifically meant to oil such deals involving undervalued distressed property.
-And such loans can be offered on term or interest-only basis.
+Bear in mind that the primary goal of a lending institution dealing with distressed property is to recoup its loss (and not to make a profit from the sale).

 8. Employ Hard Money Loans to Finance a Buy-and-Hold Commercial Real Estate Strategy

 Hard money loans provide the ideal investment avenue to implement a ‘buy and hold’ commercial investment strategy.
-This is where you identify and pick up a slightly undervalued or even a foreclosed commercial real estate property with the intention of disposing it off, once its value has appreciated.
-And as you wait for this happen, it is also practical to rehabilitate the property a bit and rent it out to willing tenants in the meantime.
-It goes without saying that you need a significant wad of cash to take purchase foreclosures for a buy and hold scheme.
-And this is where the versatility of hard money loans comes in handy.
+This is where you identify and pick up a slightly undervalued or even a foreclosed commercial real estate property to dispose of it once its value has appreciated.

-Unlike traditional lenders who limit their loans to prime first-rate commercial properties or on good owner-occupied basis (read 70% occupancy rate), private capital investors specializing in hard money loans usually have no qualms loaning you the necessary capital to buy off foreclosures, so long you are a seasoned investor and have a proven track-record of improving the property’s profile post purchase.
-This is something that would be significantly hard to convince a bank or credit union to do.
-Besides, the flexibility of hard money loan terms implies that you can tinker with terms and conditions of repaying the loan to maximize your proceeds in the long run when undertaking such a venture.
+Private capital investors specializing in hard money loans usually have no qualms about loaning you the necessary capital to buy off foreclosures, provided you are a seasoned investor with a proven track record of improving the property’s post-purchase profile.
+However, it would be significantly challenging to convince a bank or credit union to do this.

 9. Actualize a Cash Out Refinance Loan Using a Hard Money Loan